threeal/threeal/README.md

 ## My Works

 Aside from my current job, I also work on several personal projects.
-Currently, most of these projects are in [C++](https://isocpp.org/), while others are [GitHub Actions](https://github.com/features/actions) for utilizing my other projects.
+Currently, most of these projects are [GitHub repository templates](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) and [GitHub Actions](https://github.com/features/actions) for utilizing my other projects.
 Please refer to [my repositories](https://github.com/threeal?tab=repositories) for a list of all projects that I have done.

 ### C++ Projects